DhruvTrehan/Data-Structure-and-algorithm/README.md

    2. Pre-Order Traversal ( LEFT - > ROOT - > RIGHT )
    3. Post-Order Traversal ( LEFT - > RIGHT - > ROOT )
    4. Level-Order Traversal ( Recursive Approach )

+   A skew tree is one where each root node has one child node or no node.
+In case of a Skew Tree, it takes O(n) time to calculate the value or the hieght of the given tree.